dshanske/syndication-links/readme.md

 ## Installation ##

-1. Upload the folder `syndication-links' to the `/wp-content/plugins/` directory
+1. Upload the folder `syndication-links` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Credits ##